Skip to content

 Locals welcomed the visitors and the economic boon that they brought.
 The Daily Crescent described it as “a golden harvest” for the merchants, and one spokesman said he would be happy to have a Jenny Lind in the city every winter.

-Her Merchandise was Everywhere
+Her Merchandise Was Everywhere

 Swifties who don’t have tickets to see Taylor live can still get official merch, but that was not the case for fans of the 19th-century star.
 Most of the merchandise bearing Lind’s name and image had no official connection to her at all.
 Jenny Lind shirts, ties, handkerchiefs, opera hoods, and perfumes all made an appearance in the city.
 Sculpted busts, engravings, and daguerreotypes of her were widely available.
 One enterprising butcher in the Poydras Market even advertised Jenny Lind sausages!
 None of these products were endorsed by the singer, but any association, however tenuous, proved profitable.
 A writer for the Commercial Bulletin estimated—perhaps exaggeratedly—that “a million or two” had been “promiscuously expended” by Lind’s admirers.